 - Block access to the website and ensure that the hacker cannot remove any more site information.

-- Backup the current site, which includes the installed malware and/or compromised files.
+- Do a backup of the current site, including the installed malware or compromised files.

-- Determine whether credit card information was accessed, what information was taken, how much time elapsed since the compromise, and if the information was encrypted.
+- Determine whether credit card information was accessed, what information did it take, how much time elapsed since the compromise, and if the information was encrypted.

 - Typical Magento website attacks include:

-- Server attack: Backdoors and malware are installed and data is compromised.
+- Server attack: Installed backdoors and malware, and data is compromised.

 - Site defacing: User accounts may be compromised.